Redpanda Connect Patterns for MCP Servers

 Coordinate complex workflows with multiple steps and conditional logic.

-This workflow simulates a complete order processing configuration with mock data for inventory and processing tiers.
+This workflow simulates a complete order processing pipeline with mock data for inventory and processing tiers.
 This allows you to test the full logic without needing real external systems.

 label: order_workflow